QubesOS/qubes-doc/common-tasks/backup-restore.md

 Qubes Backup, Restoration, and Migration
 ========================================

-**Caution:** The Qubes backup system currently relies on a [weak key derivation scheme](https://github.com/QubesOS/qubes-issues/issues/971).
-It is *strongly recommended* that users select a *high-entropy* passphrase for use with Qubes backups.
+**Caution:** The Qubes R3.2 backup system currently relies on a [weak key derivation scheme](https://github.com/QubesOS/qubes-issues/issues/971).
+Although resolved in R4.0 and higher with the switch to scrypt, it is *strongly recommended* that users select a *high-entropy* passphrase for use with Qubes backups.

 With Qubes, it's easy to back up and restore your whole system, as well as to migrate between two physical machines.